-In the morning after I washed down a couple of anjeera pancakes with a cup of tea—Somali households are not very keen on a balanced diet—I hurried out to catch the matatu.
-I spent about an hour each morning sitting among a bunch of strangers all too worried about getting late to notice anything around them, ears shut off by earphones, eyes fixed on the screen as they scrolled down their newsfeed to see, rather disappointedly, who was doing worse than them.
+In the morning after I washed down a couple of anjeera pancakes with a cup of tea, I hurried out to catch the matatu.
+I spent about an hour each morning sitting among a bunch of strangers all too worried about getting late to notice anything around them, ears sealed by earphones, eyes fixed on the screen as they scrolled down their newsfeed.
 I listened to the croaking of the subserviced engine and conductor’s loud, vernacular conversation with the driver and Maina Kageni going on about plots.
 Amid the cluttering of man and metal, in that great rush of the masses, I would glimpse someone jogging on the pedestrian lane and I would feel sorry for the fat lady and feel lucky I did not have to subject myself to that.
-Admittedly, I am a terrible person.
+(Admittedly, I am a terrible person.)
 Enjoying the comfort of my seat and distracted by the thought of getting late, I could not see the effort and the discipline and the aspirations and dreams that the simple act of running represented to that lady.

 I got on with my routine and spent the day sitting in a cubicle with the only physical activity involving reaching for the telephone and going to the lavatory.
-After a long day of sedentary work and an evening of avoiding collision with the masses and escaping loud blaring matatus driven by loud young men blitzed in a mix of cannabis and cheap spirit and slow check-out lines, I came home with strained eyes and bad posture.
+After a long day of sedentary work and an evening of avoiding collision with the masses and escaping loud blaring matatus driven by loud young men blitzed in a mix of cannabis and cheap spirit, and slow check-out lines, I came home with strained eyes and bad posture.
 Save for the computers and elevators; my life seemed Kafkaesque.
 This cycle of long hours and routine and petty frustration become my normal.
 Making as much money as I could became the measure of what had value and what did not.
-And the world thought this was the norm, the natural, the default setting.
-As the writer David Foster Wallace said—and I only quote him to appear learned—the world “will not discourage you from operating on your default-settings, because the world of men and money and power hums along quite nicely on the fuel of fear and contempt and frustration and craving and the worship of self.”
+And the world thought this was the norm, the natural, “the default setting,” as the writer David Foster Wallace put it—and I only quote him to appear learned.

-I sought distraction from the cycle.
-The distractions were plenty.
-Despite my strained eyes, I popped up the screen or removed my phone to watch an episode of television or went through my newsfeed that was algorithmically engineered for my insatiable desire to repel boredom.
+I sought distraction from the cycle, and they were plenty.
+Despite my strained eyes, I popped up the screen or removed my phone to watch an episode of television or went through the depthless newsfeed that was algorithmically engineered for my insatiable desire to repel boredom.
 To distract myself from the constant gnawing of something at the back of my mind.
 My thoughts became too scary to listen to; the screen, my ‘saviour.’
 Whenever I found myself with the unfortunate company of someone I found impossibly boring, I pulled out my phone and googled “the fascinating lives of bees.”
-When at a social gathering where I felt alien, I went online to read the latest on Elon Musk’s efforts on the colonisation of Mars and how much it costs to go there.
-When an intrusive but well-meaning old-timer tried to gentrify me regarding my ripped jeans, I googled “do penguins have knees?”
-(Stop rolling your eyes, we have established that I am a terrible human being.)
+When at a social gathering where I felt alien, I went online to read the latest on Elon Musk’s efforts on the colonisation of Mars.
+When an intrusive but well-meaning old-timer tried to gentrify me regarding something or other, I googled “do penguins have knees?”
+(We have established that I am a terrible human being.)

-There were too many taps open, too many apps running, too many screens to tap, too many messages to respond to.
-Time became a sickly baby that has to be constantly lulled to sleep and the “culture industry,” as it were, as Adorno put it, provided an endless lullaby.
+There were too many tabs open, too many apps running, too many screens to tap, too many messages to respond to.
+Time became a sickly baby that has to be constantly lulled to sleep and “culture industry,” as it were, provided an endless lullaby.
 The experience of things and events and processes was replaced by an overwhelmed society’s obsession with efficiency.
 Everyday adult existence became a constant attempt at fighting boredom, distraction, loneliness, and burn out.
-In these present times, the fast life has become religion; taking a deep breath, forgotten, strolling with no aim, pedantic; concentrating, uncomfortable; keeping still, scary; stopping to smell the roses, as it were, lunatic.
+In these present times, the fast life has become religion; taking a deep breath, forgotten, strolling with no aim, prosaic; concentrating, uncomfortable; keeping still, scary; stopping to smell the roses, as it were, lunatic.